*Originally published on November 16, 2020:

 “It feels like a part of my childhood has now been stolen from me.
 How does a movie simply vanish from our history?” said Carl.
 "I’ve taken to Craigslist and have posted a bounty of $1,000 for anyone that can turn up a copy of this movie, whether it was ‘accidentally’ kept from Blockbuster or if someone made their own bootleg VHS copy.
 I want to be able to make it known that the movie is indeed real."

-He has even trolled people who remember the movie, by "confessing" there was a Shazaam film, but he was too embarrassed of his genie skills to admit it.
-In his hilarious "confession," he says it took a lot of government intervention to get those videos out of people's homes and video stores, but he was lucky because they were able to do some "mind control stuff" to get the public to forget.
+He even trolled people who remembered the movie by "confessing" that there was a Shazaam film, but he was too embarrassed of his genie skills to admit it.
+In his hilarious "confession," he says it took a lot of government intervention to get those videos out of people's homes and video stores.
+Still, he was lucky because they could do some "mind control stuff" to get the public to forget.

 Sinbad said, "There's three tapes left—there are three Shazaam videos still out there, we did not find.
 And if we find you, we're going to kill you."
 Those who had the tape were now on a hit list, and he was sending assassins to their home.